Individual Therapy

 Can individual therapy really help my relationship if my partner will not come?

 If your goal is to strengthen your relationship, we recommend couples therapy.
-Yet, we understand that some partners do not want to attend couples therapy.
-Therefore, individual therapy can create meaningful change in your relationship even when your partner is not involved.
-When you shift how you show up and respond differently, the dynamic between you often begins to shift as well.
-Many people find that their individual work opens the door for their partner to eventually join them in couples therapy.
+Yet, we understand that couples therapy is not always an option.
+Therefore, individual therapy can help you create meaningful change in your relationship even when your partner is not involved.
+When you shift how you show up, and respond differently, the dynamic between you and your partner shifts as well.

 What if I am not sure whether I want to stay in my relationship?

 Individual therapy is an excellent place to explore this question.
-We will not tell you what to do, but we will help you gain clarity about what you need, what matters most to you, and what your options are.
+We will not tell you what to do or advise you on what decision to make.
+We will help you gain clarity about what you need, what matters most to you, and what your options are.
 Therapy can help you move toward a choice that feels right for you, whether that means staying and working on the relationship or leaving with intention and care.
-Or, it can help you create inner peace and acceptance.
+Or, it can help you create authentic inner peace and acceptance.

 How long will I need individual therapy?